Definition of Canto

 We all have seen him in the Pantomime,

-Canto is used as an introduction to a poem as well as serves as a unitary prologue to an entire epic.
+Canto is used as an introduction to a poem, as well as serves as a unitary prologue to an entire epic.
 It also enables the reader to understand different turning points in the poem.
-Besides, divisions and episodes in the poem, it also gives break to provide better understanding to the reader.
+The use of canto divides episodes in a poem to make it easier for the reader to understand.